Discover more about DevOps and the top DevOps tools:

 New Relic One

 New Relic One is another continuous monitoring tool that offers complete observability of the entire software stack.
 One of the biggest advantages of this tool is that it allows DevOps teams to benefit from a single platform that brings together 4 types of telemetry data including events, logs, metrics, and traces.
-The key features of this tool include browser and mobile session monitoring, visibility into servers, on-prem VMs, and cloud-native infrastructure, real user monitoring, and synthetic monitoring capabilities.
+The key features of this tool include browser and mobile session monitoring, visibility into servers, on-prem VMs, cloud-native infrastructure, real user monitoring, and synthetic monitoring capabilities.

 - It uses a pay-as-you-go model